 Do I need to update my will when I move?

 Moving is a great time to review your estate plan and determine if anything has changed.
 Anytime you acquire/sell an asset, you may want to make changes to any specific gifts in your will - for example, you may have left a specific property at a specific address to someone and it needs to be updated to the new address, or maybe you left a piece of property as a specific gift (like a piano) but you sold it as part of the move and it needs to be removed.
 If you’ve moved to a different province (or country!), you will also be subject to local wills and estates laws in that market.
 While most Canadian provinces recognize wills made in other provinces, it’s always best practice to update your will to adhere to provincial legislation.
+This is especially important if you’ve created a digital will in British Columbia and move to another province where wills are only valid if a physical copy is printed, signed and stored.
 If you’ve moved locations, you may also want to consider changing your executor to someone who is closer to you, or to select a new guardian for your children that will be a better fit.

 If you create your will online with Willful, you can make updates to it anytime for free!
 It’s important to note that anytime you make an update, you have to print and have your will signed and witnessed correctly in order to make it legally-binding.
 At the time the new will is signed, the older will automatically becomes invalid, and you should destroy it.
 Make sure to inform your executor that you’ve created an updated version if you are storing it somewhere different.